davisjoseph6/unitymol_copilot/README.md

 Make sure UnityMol is running with its ZMQ server enabled.
 The default port is 5555.

-### Running in Conversational Mode
+### Running the Copilot

-To start the UnityMol Copilot in conversational mode:
+To start the UnityMol Copilot:

 ```
 python main.py --host localhost --port 5555 --model deepseek-coder-v2:16b